Reading (RDG)

 RDG 3323.
 Teaching Literacies in the Content Areas.

 This course focuses on content-specific literacies in secondary teaching fields with an emphasis on reading, writing, and other 21st Century literacies in support of content-area learning.
 Topics include strategies for differentiating instruction across a variety of content areas, honoring socio-cultural dimensions of literacy, writing to learn, assessing literacies using various methods, and adapting instruction to meet student learning needs.
 Numerous content areas will be addressed.
-Prerequisite: A minimum 2.75 overall GPA and departmental approval.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to Educator Preparation Program and 2.75 overall GPA and Departmental approval.

 RDG 4310.
 Content Reading.

-Course provides information about instruction in the elementary content areas with emphasis on the effective use of textbooks and tradebooks.
+This course provides information about instruction in the elementary content areas with emphasis on the effective use of textbooks and tradebooks.
 Course topics include: nature and purpose of content instruction and reading, text selection, use of tradebooks, comprehension, inquiry learning and problem solving, and assessment and meeting individual needs in content reading.
-Prerequisite: A minimum 2.75 overall GPA and departmental approval.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to Educator Preparation Program and 2.75 overall GPA and Departmental approval.

 Grade Mode: Standard Letter